Dinamow/alx-low_level_programming/0x00-hello_world/README.md

-# first task in c
+# first tasks in c

 ## how to compile